- Family practice doctor

 Nurse midwives care for women during pregnancy, labor, and delivery.

 Women who want to have as natural a childbirth as possible may choose a CNM.
-Midwives view pregnancy and childbirth as normal processes, and they help women to limit or go without these things safely during childbirth:
+Midwives view pregnancy and childbirth as normal processes, and they help women safely limit or deliver without the following medical treatments:

 Most nurse midwives work with obstetricians.
 If complications or medical conditions develop during pregnancy, the woman will be referred to an obstetrician for a consult or to take over her care.